 President Bill Clinton awarded Gaylord Nelson the Presidential Medal of Freedom in 1995 for his role as the founder of Earth Day, and in 2009, the UN renamed April 22nd as International Mother Earth Day.

 “Earth Day worked because of the spontaneous response at the grassroots level.
 We had neither the time nor resources to organize 20 million demonstrators and the thousands of schools and local communities that participated.
 That was the remarkable thing about Earth Day.
 It organized itself.” -Gaylord Nelson

-As a visitor on Maui, you can participate in sustainability by following a few simple steps, including not touching or harassing anything you find in the ocean, properly disposing of all your litter, not approaching resting sea turtles or monk seals on land, practicing catch and release fishing, wearing reef-safe sunscreen, and leaving rocks and sand where you find them (lest Pelé find out and curse you with bad luck).
+As a visitor on Maui, you can participate in sustainability in ecotourism by following a few simple steps, including not touching or harassing anything you find in the ocean, properly disposing of all your litter, not approaching resting sea turtles or monk seals on land, practicing catch and release fishing, wearing reef-safe sunscreen, and leaving rocks and sand where you find them (lest Pelé find out and curse you with bad luck).

 Several Earth Day Events worth checking out: